 The gameplay was just alright, it was actually kind of redundant (but fun for a few solid weeks at first).
 But it was really fun taking this game online.
 My friend Saad and I were basically super trolls, and well-known thieves.
 We would go around literally doing a two-man con artist job where we would pretend to be people who didn’t know each other, and he would trade me a generic Mag in front of a group of people, but he would say it was the mythical Sonic Mag.
 Then I would start freaking out with joy and everyone would be like “Me next!
 Me next!”
-And they would trade him all their best equipment, and he would drop them like shitty Mags from the beginning of the game, and they would cry, and we would laugh in their faces until they left the room.
+And they would trade him all their best equipment, and he would drop them like Mags from the beginning of the game, and they would cry, and we would laugh in their faces until they left the room.
 Then Saad would give me half of the loot.
 We were such glorious assholes.
 And it was awesome.
-Eventually it got to the point where we would go around and talk to people saying that we had a bunch of Sonic Mags, and everybody recognized us by name as con artists and told us to fuck off.
+Eventually it got to the point where we would go around and talk to people saying that we had a bunch of Sonic Mags, and everybody recognized us by name as con artists and told us to piss off.
 We were a pair of famous bandits.
 It’s still one of my favorite accomplishments in video game playing to date.
 But the gameplay was just alright.
 If my memory serves me correctly, I was a bright red robot named Biz Markie.

 34. Pilotwings 64 (Nintendo 64)

 Did anyone else fly as high as they could with the wings, then super speed free fall until you crashed into the island?
 OH YEAH, NEITHER DID I.

 My family was super slow about getting the internet when I was a teenager.
 So I pretty much just played this game by myself, going through campaign mode multiple times, and setting up custom games like it’s no one’s business.
 I had immense amounts of fun playing this game solo for years.
 The first time I took it online, I got rocked almost instantly, and never tried it again.
 Good story.